i2bskn/restrict_cache/README.md

 ## Usage

-Using the middleware or callbacks to clear the cache for each request.
+Using the middleware to clear the cache for each request.

-#### Rack Middleware

 ```ruby
 module MyApp